jetfirephp/routing/readme.md

     // or a template
     '404' => 'app/Blocks/PublicBlock/Views/404.html',

-    // or a controller
+    // or a controller method
-    '404' => 'ErrorController@notfound'
+    '404' => 'ErrorController@notFound'
 ]);
 ```
 <a name="custom-matcher"></a>